Miller Audio

 Miller Audio Ultimate Upgrade ST-70

-I’ve been an audiophile since the late 70’s.
-I’ve always searched for the ultimate accuracy in sound which meant that vacuum tubes were never in my system other than a California Audio Labs CD player in the early 90’s.
-I don’t even remember which tubes were in this CD player.
-(It never sounded quite right to me.)
-Still, I decided I wanted a tube amplifier even if it only spent an occasional listening session in my main system.
+My name is Randall G. I’ve been an audiophile since the late 70’s.
+I’ve always searched for the ultimate accuracy in sound, which meant that vacuum tubes were never in my system other than a California Audio Labs CD player in the early ‘90’s.
+I don’t even remember which tubes were in that CD player, it never sounded quite right to me.
+Still, I decided I wanted a tube amplifier, even if it only spent an occasional listening session in my main system.

-I received my Miller Audio Ultimate Upgrade ST-70 on June 10th.
-It is a basic configuration with Auto Bias and a standard compliment of tubes chosen by Bryan Miller.
+I received my Miller Audio Ultimate Upgrade ST-70 on June 10th, 2025.
+It is a basic configuration with Auto Bias and a standard complement of tubes chosen by Bryan Miller.
 This consisted of 3 N.O.S.
-6SN7 and a matched quad of JJ KT-77.
+6SN7’s and a matched quad of JJ KT-77’s.
 This unit is all new parts assembled by Bryan and not an upgrade of an existing Dynaco ST-70.

-Because my experience dealing with Brian was exceptional I wanted to do a review.
-My comparison was to my current Benchmark AHB2 that I’ve been listening to for the past four years.
-It is not the only amp that I own but the only one that is used in my main system since receiving it.
+Because my experience dealing with Bryan was exceptional, I wanted to do a review.
+My comparison was to my current Benchmark AHB2 amplifier that I’ve been listening to for the past four years.
+It is not the only amp that I own, but the only one that has been used in my main system since receiving it.

-You don’t need or care to hear my adjectives about the amplifier and it’s musicality.
-Yes there are many of them.
-If you want to listen to music and a 35-40 watt amplifier will meet your needs, I can’t think of a more satisfying option than Miller Audio and the Ultimate Upgrade ST-70, especially at the price.
+You don’t need or care to hear my adjectives about the amplifier and its musicality.
+Yes, there are many of them.
+If you want to listen to music and a 35-40 watt amplifier will meet your needs, I can’t think of a more satisfying option than Miller Audio’s Ultimate Upgrade ST-70, especially at the price.

 Scroll to Top